mamakden/hagusta.github.io/journal/_posts/2017-11-01-stanford-224d-assigment3.md

 ---
 layout: post
 title: NLP Sentiment (Stanford cs224d Assigment 3)
-description: "Sentiment analysis is one of the subject area of NLP that benefited by the recent advancement by deep learning.
+description: Sentiment analysis is one of the subject area of NLP that benefited by the recent advancement by deep learning.
 Stanford cs224 Assigment 3 exposes student to Recursive Neural Network (RNN) as one of the latest deep learning model for sentiment analysis.
-This is author journal/notes for the assigment"
+This is author journal/notes for the assigment
-tags: NLP, cs224d, Stanford, "assigment 3"
+tags: NLP, cs224d, Stanford, assigment 3
 categories: journal, NLP, ML
 ---